laravel/lumen-docs/middleware.md

         //
     }]);

-Or without closure notation, using the `uses` key to specify controller actions as a string:

-    $router->get('admin/profile', ['middleware' => 'auth', 'uses' => 'AdminController@showProfile']);

-Use an array to assign multiple middleware to the route:
+You may use an array to assign multiple middleware to the route:

     $router->get('/', ['middleware' => ['first', 'second'], function () {
         //
     }]);

+Or, when attaching the middleware to a controller route, using the `uses` key to specify the controller action as a string:

+    $router->get('admin/profile', [
+        'middleware' => 'auth',
+        'uses' => 'AdminController@showProfile'
+    ]);

 <a name="middleware-parameters"></a>
 ## Middleware Parameters